Petrykov/Quizzion/docs/research/websockets/websockets.md

 ## Introduction

 ### WebSocket
  `WebSocket` is a computer communications protocol, which provide a point-to-point system composed of two or more connected parties (devices) communicated via a single `TCP connection`.
-Websocker works different than HTTP, but to intergrate with HTTP protocols, uses `HTTP Upgrade header`.
+Websocker works different than HTTP, but to integrate with HTTP protocols, uses `HTTP Upgrade header`.

   Websocket provides a two-way connection between a client (web browser or another application) and server (web server).
 The messages can be passed back and forth while keeping the connection open.
-What is so important: the server can sand a message to the client without being requested first by the client.
+What is so important: the server can send a message to the client without being requested first by the client.
 It allows a client (or server) to send a message to one or multiple users.

  #### How do they work?